 For decreased carbon emissions, plastic pollution, chemical pesticides, and waste generation – and for improved conditions in soils, bodies of water, and the air – say yes to hemp textiles!

-You can now further explore these 10 companies providing beautiful pieces that will keep you comfy, stylish, healthy, and reduce your carbon footprint.
+These 11 companies provide beautiful pieces that will keep you comfy, stylish, healthy, and reduce your carbon footprint.

 To go even further, though, you can choose a hemp product that not only is made from organic, eco-friendly materials, but also helps to plant forests and save wildlife.
-Some products come with carbon offsets, meaning that not only are you helping the Earth by choosing hemp, you are directly contributing to its survival!
+Some products come with (simply use an ecological footprint calculator to measure your emissions) carbon offsets, meaning that not only are you helping the Earth by choosing hemp, you are directly contributing to its survival!

-By making choices that incorporate as many positives for the planet as possible, you can become an eco-warrior with what you wear.
+By making choices that incorporate as many positives for the planet as possible, you can become an eco-warrior by wearing hemp clothing brands.

 1Hemp Clothing Australia.
 (2021, August 22).
 Why Wear Hemp?
 The Benefits Of Wearing Hemp Clothing.
 Retrieved August 24, 2021, from https://www.hempclothingaustralia.com/why-wear-hemp